-Most immunisations are safe to have (flu vaccine, cervical cancer vaccine, killed polio vaccine (IPV) etc).
+Most immunisations are safe to have (flu vaccine, cervical cancer vaccine, killed polio vaccine (IPV) etc) when taking this medication.

-Live virus vaccines (such as mumps, measles, rubella (MMR), polio (OPV)), varicella (chicken pox and some travel vaccines should not be used when taking cyclophosphamide.
+Live virus vaccines (such as mumps, measles, rubella (MMR), polio (OPV)), varicella (chicken pox) and some travel vaccines should not be used when taking cyclophosphamide.